Bisher 71 mal gespeichert

 There is plenty of space to put hammocks in the barn and enough green grass to set tents in the garden behind the barn.

 There will be a compost toilet and a solar shower available.
-No washing machine, unfortunately, until 2020.
+No real washing machine, yet.

-We can cook and share meals, learn about each other’s favorite meals, keep is simple and nutritious.
+We can cook and share food, learn about each other’s favorite meals, keep is simple and nutritious.

 There is limited (Orange network only) mobile phone signal in the village.